Order-invariant measures on causal sets: Order-invariant processes and measures

-A causet process whose distribution is given by an order-invariant measure $\mu$ on $(\Omega, \cF)$ is said to be an {\em order-invariant causet process}.
+A causet process whose distribution is given by an order-invariant measure~$\mu$ on $(\Omega, \cF)$ is said to be an \textit{order-invariant causet process}.
 As we saw at the end of the previous section, we can talk about order-invariant measures and (distributions of) order-invariant processes interchangeably.
+As an example, suppose $k=3$ and $<^{[k]}$ has only one related pair, $1 <^{[3]} 2$.
+Consider the linear extension $\lambda$ given by: $\lambda(1)=3$, $\lambda(2)=1$ and $\lambda(3)=2$.
+Then $2 (\lambda[<^{[3]}]) 3$ is the only related pair in $\lambda[<^{[3]}]$, and this instance of the condition of order-invariance is that